Capital Gains Tax procedures: negligible value

 No. The test is an objective one.
 Were the shares or securities of negligible value at the time claimed?
 Negligible has the meanings stated above.
 A rule of thumb percentage of either the nominal value of the securities or of the price for which you originally acquired them may not work.
 The securities could pass such a percentage test but still have a significant value.
 We consider each case on its own merits.

 A list of all shares or securities formerly quoted on the London Stock Exchange which have been officially declared of negligible value for the purpose of S24 (2) TCGA is maintained on HMRC’s pages on GOV.UK.
 This list is updated monthly.

-If you agree for the first time that shares in a formerly quoted company have become of negligible value you must notify the Business Support Team who will arrange for the negligible value list on the Internet to be updated.
+If you agree for the first time that shares in a formerly quoted company have become of negligible value you must notify the Service Delivery Team who will arrange for the negligible value list on the Internet to be updated.

 |Additional Guidance: SVM150000|